neoforged/.github/primers/1.21.9/index.md

     - `SharedConstants`
         - `RESOURCE_PACK_FORMAT_MINOR`, `DATA_PACK_FORMAT_MINOR` - The minor component of the pack version.
         - `DEBUG_SHUFFLE_MODELS` - A flag that likely shuffles the model loading order.
-    - `Util#createGameProfile` - Creates a game profile from the UUID, name, and property map.
 - `net.minecraft.client`
     - `KeyMapping`
         - `shouldSetOnIngameFocus` - Returns whether the key is mapped to some value on the keyboard.